Billmate/QvicklyDocumentation/Writerside/topics/Downloadable-code.md

 If you have any questions regarding the code examples, please contact us at [support@qvickly.io](mailto:support@qvickly.io)

 ## Simple vs module
-The simple code is a bare minumum example of how to use the API.
+The simple code is a bare minimum example of how to use the API.

 The module code is a more advanced example of how to use the API and is more or less a wrapper based on the simple code.